cosmos/cosmos/VALIDATORS_FAQ.md

 ### What is a validator's commission?

 Fee rewards received by a validator’s pool are split between the validator and its delegators.
-The part that goes to the validator is called the validator’s commission.
+The validator can apply a commission on the part of the fees that goes to its delegators.
+This commission is set as a percentage.
 Each validator is free to set its initial commission, maximum daily commission change rate and maximum commission.
 The Cosmos Hub enforces the parameter set that each validator self defines.
 These parameters can only be defined when initially declaring candidacy.

 Note that validators cannot set commission on block provisions.
 This is to prevent a continuous shift in distribution from delegators to validators which would further the concentration of ATOMs and ultimately weaken the security of the system.